faisalmemon/solve-it-now/docs/index.md

   </div>
 </div>

-This is the official documentation site for the **Solve It Now!** application available on Apple's App Store.
+This is the official documentation site for the **Solve It Now!** application available on Apple's App Store as a multi-platform app for iOS, iPadOS, macOS, and visionOS.

 ## About the App